-- 1 and competition with China, especially given the importance - of China's cooperation on issues ranging from North Korea to - 3 terrorism? - 4 Mr. Chairman, again, thank you for holding this - 5 important hearing.
-I look forward to hearing the testimony - of the witnesses on all of these issues and more.
-Thank - 7 you. - 8 Chairman McCain: Before I call on the witnesses, we - 9 have a housekeeping item.
-I would like to -- what is that? - 10 All right, we just lost one, so we will wait. - 11 Dr. Cha, welcome.
+I would also like to hear whether there are feasible military options on the table and how we should coordinate those options with our allies in the region.
+We have also heard concern from our allies and partners in the region that the administration has not yet articulated a and competition with China, especially given the importance of China's cooperation on issues ranging from North Korea to terrorism?
+Mr. Chairman, again, thank you for holding this important hearing.
+I look forward to hearing the testimony of the witnesses on all of these issues and more.
+Thank you.
+Chairman McCain: Before I call on the witnesses, we have a housekeeping item.
+I would like to -- what is that?
+All right, we just lost one, so we will wait.
+Dr. Cha, welcome.